edge-servers/immunity-controller/README.rst

-When developing a custom application based on this module, it's a good idea to import and run the base tests too, so that you can be sure the changes you're introducing are not breaking some of the existing features of *openwisp-controller*.
+When developing a custom application based on this module, it's a good idea to import and run the base tests too, so that you can be sure the changes you're introducing are not breaking some of the existing features of *immunity-controller*.

 In case you need to add breaking changes, you can overwrite the tests defined in the base classes to test your own behavior.

 See the tests in sample_app to find out how to do this.

-- `project common tests.py <https://github.com/edge-servers/openwisp-controller/tree/master/tests/immunity22/tests.py>`_
+- `project common tests.py <https://github.com/edge-servers/immunity-controller/tree/master/tests/immunity22/tests.py>`_
-- `sample_config tests.py <https://github.com/edge-servers/openwisp-controller/tree/master/tests/immunity22/sample_config/tests.py>`_
+- `sample_config tests.py <https://github.com/edge-servers/immunity-controller/tree/master/tests/immunity22/sample_config/tests.py>`_
-- `sample_geo tests.py <https://github.com/edge-servers/openwisp-controller/tree/master/tests/immunity22/sample_geo/tests.py>`_
+- `sample_geo tests.py <https://github.com/edge-servers/immunity-controller/tree/master/tests/immunity22/sample_geo/tests.py>`_
-- `sample_geo pytest.py <https://github.com/edge-servers/openwisp-controller/tree/master/tests/immunity22/sample_geo/pytest.py>`_
+- `sample_geo pytest.py <https://github.com/edge-servers/immunity-controller/tree/master/tests/immunity22/sample_geo/pytest.py>`_
-- `sample_pki tests.py <https://github.com/edge-servers/openwisp-controller/tree/master/tests/immunity22/sample_pki/tests.py>`_
+- `sample_pki tests.py <https://github.com/edge-servers/immunity-controller/tree/master/tests/immunity22/sample_pki/tests.py>`_
-- `sample_connection tests.py <https://github.com/edge-servers/openwisp-controller/tree/master/tests/immunity22/sample_connection/tests.py>`_
+- `sample_connection tests.py <https://github.com/edge-servers/immunity-controller/tree/master/tests/immunity22/sample_connection/tests.py>`_
-- `sample_subnet_division tests.py <https://github.com/edge-servers/openwisp-controller/tree/issues/400-subnet-subdivision-rule/tests/immunity22/sample_subnet_division/tests.py>`_
+- `sample_subnet_division tests.py <https://github.com/edge-servers/immunity-controller/tree/issues/400-subnet-subdivision-rule/tests/immunity22/sample_subnet_division/tests.py>`_

 For running the tests, you need to copy fixtures as well:

-- Change `sample_config` to your config app's name in `sample_config fixtures <https://github.com/edge-servers/openwisp-controller/tree/master/tests/immunity22/sample_config/fixtures/>`_ and paste it in the ``sample_config/fixtures/`` directory.
+- Change `sample_config` to your config app's name in `sample_config fixtures <https://github.com/edge-servers/immunity-controller/tree/master/tests/immunity22/sample_config/fixtures/>`_ and paste it in the ``sample_config/fixtures/`` directory.

 You can then run tests with::